-the impact of the Civil War and the two World Wars
+the impact of the Civil War

 the impact of the expansion of canals and railroads in the 19th century and the invention of space-age technology and the Internet in the 20th century

-Evaluate the merits and contradictions among the various theories and interpretations of the causes of the Great Depression of the 1930s, including Keynesian, monetarist and other perspectives.

 The Role of Government

-Supporting Questions: How much of a role should government have in regulating the economy?
+Supporting Questions: How large a role should government have in regulating the economy?

-Which factor played a greater role in ending the Great Depression – the policies of the New Deal or the entry of the U.S. into World War II?

 Explain and give examples of the roles that government may play in a market economy, including the provision of public goods and services, redistribution of income, protection of property rights, and resolution of market failures.

-Define and explain examples of fiscal and monetary policies that support these roles.

-Analyze how the government uses taxing and spending decisions (fiscal policy) to promote price stability, full employment, and economic growth, using historical examples, such as the policies enacted under the New Deal, and contemporary examples, such as the government policies established to address the economic crisis of 2008.
+Analyze how the government uses taxing and spending decisions (fiscal policy) and monetary policy to promote price stability, full employment, and economic growth.

-Analyze the effectiveness of government agencies such as the Federal Reserve System, the Federal Deposit Insurance Corporation, Consumer Financial Protection Bureau, and state banking departments in protecting the safety of the banking system and consumer interests.

-Make an argument, using historical or contemporary examples and the rationale found in Keynesian, monetarist and other interpretations, about the role that government should play in preventing economic crises in the future.

-Topic 2: American Modernity: Ideologies and Economies
+Topic 2.
+Modernity in the United States: ideologies and economies

-Supporting Question: How did the nation balance new ideas with the interests of traditional values?
+Supporting Question: How did the United States respond to new ideas about society?

-Analyze primary sources (e.g., documents, audio or film recordings, artifacts) to develop an argument about how the conflict between traditionalism and modernity manifested itself in the major societal trends and events in first two decades of the 20th century.
+Analyze primary sources (e.g., documents, audio or film recordings, works of art and artifacts), to develop an argument about how the conflict between traditionalism and modernity manifested itself in the major societal trends and events in first two decades of the 20th century.
 Trends and events students might research include: